limbernie/limbernie.github.io/_posts/2020-02-29-scavenger-htb-walkthrough.md

 [*] supersechosting.htb
 ```

-Let\'s do a zone transfer on all of them and add them to `/etc/hosts`.
+Let's do a zone transfer on all of them and add them to `/etc/hosts`.

 ### MantisBT Owned!